 The introduction of Clearfield® technology has given lentil growers additional in-crop herbicide choices.
 Research on Clearfield® lentils concluded the optimum timing for herbicides was between the five to six node stage and the 10 node stage.
 Weeds emerging after the 10 node stage were less likely to reduce yield but may lead to harvesting issues.

-See Saskatchewan Agriculture’s Guide to Crop Protection to check herbicides that are registered for grassy and broadleaf weed control in lentils.
 Make sure to follow label directions and apply the herbicide at the correct time of plant development.
 Some herbicides can move in the soil after heavy rainfall, so if the use of these products is anticipated, lentils must be planted at least 5 cm (2 in.) deep to prevent injury to seedlings.
 For example, do not use Sencor® in soils with less than four per cent organic matter.

 EdgeTM and trifluralin (Rival®, TreflanTM) are registered only for fall application.
 A spring application, especially in lighter soils, can cause seedling injury and may lead to increased incidence of seedling diseases such as rhizoctonia wire stem.